 Believe it or not, in Greece, the very first shutters were actually made of marble.
-Although this made them incredibly strong and durable, they were very difficult to work with and therefore didn’t appeal to the masses.
+Despite the fact that they were extraordinarily powerful and resilient, sometimes this made them difficult to work with, which made them unattractive to most people.

 The simplest form of shutters were designed using stone slabs which were mounted on a pivot.
 They were then developed into a shutter which was constructed with fixed louvres and made out of marble.

-Over time however, wood was used to improve the design and functionality of plantation shutters and as a result, they gained in popularity.
-The did in fact become so desirable that they were even an important royal accessory when King Louis XIV of France insisted on having them.
+However, over time wood was employed to enhance the usefulness and appearance of plantation shutters, which then resulted in a rise in popularity.
+They did in fact become so desirable that they were even an important royal accessory when King Louis XIV of France insisted on having them.

-It wasn’t until the idea of shutters spread to the Mediterranean that their form began to change.
-Wood completely overtook marble as a more suitable material and movable louvres were introduced to allow varying amounts of light and ventilation into a room.
+Their form didn’t start to change until shutters made their way to the Mediterranean.
+Wood completely overtook marble as a more suitable material and movable louvres were created to allow varying amounts of light and ventilation into a room.
 Typically made from undecorated boards, shutters would simply slide into slots on the window frame.
 For those who couldn’t afford wood, they created their own shutters by tying bundles of reeds together.

 In the medieval period, shutters were used to keep out wind, rain, insects and birds.
 They were often a distinct feature used on the inside of windows and were decorated individually to provide a unique touch to homes.

 By the 18th and 19th century, the concept of shutters made its way over to America.
-As many people are already aware, the southern states particularly embraced this trend.
-They integrated shutters into large plantation manors which is where they got their name from.
+As many people are already aware, particularly the southern states adopted this trend.
+Their name comes from the fact that they were integrated into vast plantation manors.

 Thanks to the invention of the steam engine and the rapid industrialisation of society, mechanisation entered Victorian working mills.
 This meant that shutters became more sophisticated so rather than just blocking out light and heat, they could also be used to deflect rain.